 Natural beauty is often locally made in small batches with sustainability and the environment in mind.
-The money that goes back to these companies in product sales can enhance local communities, support fair trade practices and organic growers in developing countries around the world – call it more conscious consumerism.
+The money that goes back to these companies in product sales can enhance local communities, and support fair trade practices and organic growers in developing countries around the world – call it more conscious consumerism.
 Wild harvesting also means the living plant is maintained and not destroyed – if the whole plant must be harvested, seeds are to be left in its place and only select harvesting is allowed to ensure enough plants remain to maintain the growth and the habitat.

 Rahua Haircare was inspired by women from the Quechua-Shuar tribes who use a highly potent, restorative oil called Rahua (pronounced ra-wa) – believed to be the secret to their thick, lustrously shiny hair.
 Sourced and processed by Amazonian native women and men in accordance with the traditional methods and rituals that have been passed down for generations, Anna Ayers alongside her husband and Rahua co-founder Fabian Lliguin, dedicates herself to the preservation of the Amazon rainforest and the people that live there.